cloudspinners/spin-dojo-image/README.md

 DOJO_DOCKER_IMAGE="kiefm/spin-dojo-image-base:latest"
 ```

-By default, current directory in docker container is `/dojo/work`.
+By default, the current directory in the docker instance is `/dojo/work`.

+## How to use the Dojo image

+Prerequisites:

+1. Docker (I use colima to install it on my Mac)
+2. [Dojo](https://github.com/kudulab/dojo) (I install it on my Mac with homebrew)

+Usage:

+Change into the project folder.
+Make sure it has a Dojofile.
+Then run 'dojo' to download and start the image.
+You should end up on a prompt, where you can run commands.

 ## How to make changes to and build this Dojo image